You will learn

 • Resolution rate — The percentage of conversations the Agent resolves without human intervention.
 Guidance should maintain or improve this rate.
 Note that escalations triggered by your rules count against the resolution rate.

-• Response relevance — Review conversation logs for alignment between Agent responses and your brand expectations.
+• Response relevance — Review conversation logs for alignment between Agent responses and your brand voice and style expectations.

 If results are not meeting expectations: